learn through suffering C language learn through suffering

 }

-Role of fclose
+The role of fclose

-Writing to file
+Writing to a file

-The usage of the fprintf function is as follows
+The usage of the fprintf function is as follows.

 fprintf function

-fprintf(file pointer, write string, variable ...);
+fprintf(file pointer, Write string, Variable...);

 The following program writes the string Hello,world to the file test.txt.

-source code
+Source code

 #include <stdio.h>